jaspector

 Monday-Friday, 8:30 AM to 4:30 PM

-Typical inspection sequence: Typical sequence: footing; foundation and floor-joist and projection; slab; exterior veneer; brick veneer; framing with combined electrical rough-in, plumbing rough-in, and mechanical rough-in (when applicable); masonry fireplace; insulation; drywall; electrical final; Health Department operation permit on file (when applicable); final inspection for certificate of occupancy.
+Typical sequence: Typical sequence: footing; foundation and floor-joist and projection; slab; exterior veneer; brick veneer; framing with combined electrical rough-in, plumbing rough-in, and mechanical rough-in (when applicable); masonry fireplace; insulation; drywall; electrical final; Health Department operation permit on file (when applicable); final inspection for certificate of occupancy.
 The building department has five working days to issue the certificate of occupancy after final approval under USBC Section 116.1.

-Do I need a building permit in unincorporated Middlesex County, VA?
+01 Do I need a building permit in unincorporated Middlesex County, VA?

 Virginia USBC permit applications are required before construction or demolition of a building or structure; structural, egress, plumbing, electrical, fire protection, mechanical, fuel-gas, or other regulated installations or alterations; certain changes of occupancy; and asbestos disturbance during construction or demolition.
 Middlesex also requires a county zoning permit for changes in exterior footprint, height, number of stories, or use.

-How much does a building permit cost in unincorporated Middlesex County, VA?
+02 How much does a building permit cost in unincorporated Middlesex County, VA?

+Building permit fees in unincorporated Middlesex County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 minimum building permit fee; $50 minimum each for plumbing, mechanical, and electrical permits; $50 county zoning permit fee.
 Fees are calculated as: $0.20 per sq ft for commercial construction; $0.12 per sq ft for site-built residential habitable space, mobile homes, modular homes, basements, and unfinished future habitable floors; $0.10 per sq ft for decks, garages, sheds, porches, carports, storage buildings, pole sheds, boathouses, and relocations; $5 per $1,000 for remodeling and alterations (max $500); $10 per $1,000 for pools, marine structures, chimneys, and fireplaces; $25 minimum plus $0.05 per sq ft for signs.
 Zoning permits are flat $50; tourist-home zoning permits are $75; after-the-fact zoning permits are $150..
 Plan check fee: $50 for residential site-built dwelling plan review; $50 per 10,000 sq ft for commercial plan review ($50 minimum).

-How do I apply for a building permit in unincorporated Middlesex County, VA?
+03 How do I apply for a building permit in unincorporated Middlesex County, VA?

-1. Confirm whether your project requires only a county building permit or also county zoning, erosion and sediment control, Chesapeake Bay Preservation Area, floodplain, wetland, Health Department, VDOT, or utility-related approvals.
+To apply for a building permit in unincorporated Middlesex County, VA, follow these steps: 1.
+Confirm whether your project requires only a county building permit or also county zoning, erosion and sediment control, Chesapeake Bay Preservation Area, floodplain, wetland, Health Department, VDOT, or utility-related approvals.
 Middlesex uses a combined building and zoning application.
 2. Complete the county's combined building and zoning application and any needed trade-permit addenda.
 Separate electrical, plumbing, and mechanical permit applications are available on the county website.
 3. Assemble the submission package: two sets of building plans for residential work (three sets for commercial), flood-zone site plan if applicable, County Health Officer approval for sewage and water if applicable, manufacturer installation instructions for manufactured homes, and a zoning plot plan showing setbacks, septic areas, RPA and RMA lines, land disturbance, and erosion controls.
 4. Submit the application package to the county building and zoning offices.
 Applications may be submitted by mail or electronically if the county accepts it; applicants cannot be required to appear in person under Virginia Administrative Code 13VAC5-63-80.
 5. County staff review the zoning and building portions.
 The Zoning Administrator has up to 30 days from complete submission to approve, approve with modifications, or deny a zoning permit.
 6. Pay county permit fees, plan review fees, valuation fees, and the 2% state levy.
 After-the-fact permit fees are doubled.
 7. Receive the zoning and building permit numbers, post the permit on site, and proceed with inspections.
 Separate trade permits are required for electrical, plumbing, and mechanical systems.

-How long does it take to get a building permit in unincorporated Middlesex County, VA?
+04 How long does it take to get a building permit in unincorporated Middlesex County, VA?

-What work is exempt from building permits in unincorporated Middlesex County, VA?
+05 What work is exempt from building permits in unincorporated Middlesex County, VA?

-How do I schedule a building inspection in unincorporated Middlesex County, VA?
+06 How do I schedule a building inspection in unincorporated Middlesex County, VA?

-Inspections can be scheduled via: (804) 758-4305.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Middlesex County, VA via: (804) 758-4305.
 At least 24 hours advance notice is required for any inspection..